 - The student will be responsible for contacting their mentor within one week

-- If a mentor or student decides to withdraw from the program or feels the student-mentor relationship is not working, they must notify the Engineering Career Center as soon as possible
+- If a mentor or student decides to withdraw from the program or feels the student-mentor relationship is not working, they must notify the program manager as soon as possible

 “The most important take away for me was seeing the work my mentor does and listening to the work he has done, which is quite valuable.
 School on its own would not have shown me what project management or design build could be.” ~Kitty, Senior, Civil Eng.
 (Featured in the photo with her mentor)